tyom/storybook-addons/packages/storybook-fixtures/README.md

 Variants can also be switched in sequentially using Vim-style navigation keys:
 `j` and `k` to go up and down the variant list.

-Section tabs can be switched using `h` and `r` to switch to left and right tab respectively.
+Section tabs can be switched using `h` and `l` to switch to left and right tab respectively.

 ## Usage